Amalio-Hidalgo/CryptoMarketForecasting-new/README.md

 ## 🎯 About This Repository

 This repository serves as a technical demonstration and educational resource, showcasing the evolution of cryptocurrency market analysis techniques from basic price prediction to advanced volatility forecasting.

----

-**⭐ If this project demonstrates valuable technical approaches, please give it a star!**

-**📧 Questions?** Feel free to open an issue for technical discussions or questions about the implementation.